Skip to content

 Pattern Overview

-What it is: The Variables Manager Pattern maintains a centralized registry of execution variables with rich metadata while providing context-efficient summaries.
+The Variables Manager Pattern maintains a centralized registry of execution variables with rich metadata while providing context-efficient summaries.
 Instead of passing full values through context, agents work with variable references and retrieve full values only when needed.
+This pattern enables agents to maintain awareness of execution state through lightweight metadata summaries, retrieving full values only when explicitly needed.

-When to use: Use this pattern when agents create intermediate values that need to be tracked across multiple execution steps, especially when those values are large and would consume significant context tokens if included directly.
+This separation of metadata from values dramatically improves context efficiency while maintaining full observability.
+The pattern is particularly valuable when agents create intermediate values that need to be tracked across multiple execution steps, especially when those values are large and would consume significant context tokens if included directly.
+By providing summaries that show what exists without exposing full values, using minimal tokens, the pattern enables efficient state management across complex multi-step workflows.

 Key Concepts